richardjharris/yomikun-database/notes/future_ideas.md

  if kanji is not split, don't store it? or warn
  Check for unsplit people

-        # TODO we also get dupe records with different kanji/kana combinations,
+        # * we also get dupe records with different kanji/kana combinations,
         #      only some make sense.
 Whoops. e.g. https://www.wikidata.org/wiki/Q6753582
         #      has two 'name in kana', only one makes sense.
-        # TODO we could improve this by doing all of them then outputting the 'best'
+        # * we could improve this by doing all of them then outputting the 'best'
         #      e.g. the one we were able to split.
         # Dump has 143,141 unique names and 147,676 records - so not a major problem,
         # but could return incorrect readings.